darkreaper123/CL4Rec/README.md

 The official PyTorch implementation of the ACIIDS 2024 paper "Continual Learning based on Task Masking for Multi-Domain Recommendation" (proceedings)

-(The name of proposed model is UFO-SPACE aka CL4Rec)
+(Our proposed model name is UFO-SPACE aka CL4Rec)

 Preprocess Movielens 100K dataset: